-A tool holder is an important connection between the machine tool spindle and the cutting tool.
+A tool holder is an important connection between the machine tool spindle and the cutting bit.
 The choice and correct use of it is almost as important as the choice of the cutting tool.
 It is indispensable for the integrity of the connection with the machine spindle.
-It is essential that the tool is correctly inserted into the chuck and allowed to rotate in the cutting path with almost no jump.
+It is essential that the tool is correctly inserted into the chuck and rotate in the cutting path with almost no jump.

-Choosing the ideal tool holder is very important because the quality of the tool holder has a major impact on the results of the entire machining process.
-The most important requirements of tool holders are high-speed clamping force, as well as reduced vibration runout accuracy and balance quality.
+Choosing the ideal tool holder is very important because the quality has a major impact on the results of the entire machining process.
+The most important requirements are high-speed clamping force, as well as reduced vibration run-out accuracy, and balance quality.

 For example, consider the use of CAT 50 knife holders and BT50 magnetic knife holders.
-They are interchangeable in the machine spindle, but not interchangeable in the automatic tool changer.
+They are interchangeable in the spindle, but not interchangeable in the automatic tool changer.
 Having a universal machine interface also means that the tool holder will not be obsolete when the machine leaves the workshop.
 In aerospace or auto parts manufacturing, it is not rare that hundreds of magnetic tool holders are thrown into the waste bin.
 Since they are not suitable for any other machines in the store, they are discarded.

 It is very important to insert the tool correctly in the chuck and make it rotate in the cutting path with a little rebound.
-The ball bearing chuck nut of a magnetic tool holder helps to ensure that the chuck clamps the tool properly to avoid loss of tool efficiency and any possible offset of the clamping source.
+The ball bearing chuck nut of a magnetic tool holder helps to ensure that the chuck clamps the tool properly to avoid loss of efficiency and any possible offset of the clamping source.
 If you encounter a bouncing or machine crash, one of the most important things is to use the bouncing cutter shaft to recalibrate the spindle.

-When installing the shank into the chuck, it is important to insert the shank at least two centimeters into the chucks to avoid unbalance, vibration, slipping, or breakage.
+When installing the shank into the chuck, it is important to insert the shank at least two centimeters into the chuck to avoid unbalance, vibration, slipping, or breakage.
 Ensure that the cutting edge of the magnetic tool holder is not covered by the collet, as it will damage the edge.
 Improper balancing tools will result in a poor material finish.
 Precise tool clamping increases the service life, reduces the noise and the possibility of spindle failure or damage.
 Don't forget that the calibration rod is a good tool to keep the spindle healthy after a movement or tool crash.